Connecticut Group Health Insurance & Employee Benefits Programs

 List of Participating Facilities

 When you offer insurance using a PPO or HMO structure, you will find out which hospitals and clinics are available to subscribers.
 It’s advantageous for the employees to use the providers that are covered.
-Before you choose a plan, ensure that the HMO or PPO includes the ones your employees want.
+Before you choose a package, ensure that the HMO or PPO includes the ones your team members want.

 Quality of Service and Features